Loro Piana: History

-Originally from Trivero, the Loro Piana family started as merchants of wool at the beginning of the 19th century.
+Originally from Trivero, the Loro Piana family started as merchants of woolen cloths at the beginning of the 19th century.
 In the second half of that century, the family moved its activity to Valsesia and founded the wool spinning mill Fratelli Lora e Compagnia, followed by the wool spinning mill Zignone & C. in Quarona at the beginning of the 20th century.
 In 1924, the engineer Pietro Loro Piana founded the company Loro Piana & C. the town.
-After taking the lead of the company in the 1960s, Franco Loro Piana, grandson of Pietro, started to export high-quality fabrics to Europe, America and Japan.
+In the period immediately following World War II, Franco Loro Piana, nephew of Pietro, took over the family business and began exporting to Europe, the Americas, and Japan, contributing to the brand’s growing recognition within the international high-fashion sector.

 During the 1970s, the company was directed by Franco's sons, Sergio and Pier Luigi.
 Their focus was on top-quality fabric development, including cashmere and extra-fine wools.
 Sergio and Pier Luigi's research gave birth to the Tasmanian fabric.
 In the 1980s, Sergio and Pier Luigi started to diversify the business, launching their first ready-to-wear collection and creating the luxury goods division.

-By the late 1990s, Loro Piana was selling smart tailored jackets, wool overcoats and finely woven cashmere sweaters in its shops in Milan and New York.
+Loro Piana began working with vicuña fiber in 1994.
+In 1997, the company reached an agreement with the government of Peru and local villages in the Andes in 1997 to only source vicuña fiber from living animals raised in the area.
+A decade later, in 2008, Loro Piana helped finance Peru's first private nature preserve for vicuñas, as part of their business agreement.
+The first Loro Piana retail store opened in 1998 in Milan, followed shortly thereafter by a store in Venice.
+From the late 1990s, the brand expanded its activities beyond apparel to include textile accessories, footwear, and home furnishings.
+In 2013, Loro Piana announced an investment of USD 1.6 million to acquire a majority stake in a company holding the rights to shear vicuñas in a designated area of Argentina.